-- 3.4.2 Noise monitoring will be to conduct at the all available designated monitoring stations.
-The monitoring frequency shall depend on the scale of the construction activities.
-The following is an initial guide on the regular monitoring frequency for each station on a weekly basis when noise generating activities are underway: - one set of Leq(30min) measurements between 07:00 and 19:00 hours on normal weekdays
+- 3.4.1 Noise monitoring shall be conducted at the all available designated monitoring stations or alternative locations.
+The monitoring frequency shall depend on scale of the construction activities.
+According to EM&A manual, regular noise monitoring should be carried out once a week when noise generating activities are underway and the monitoring requirement is presented below: - one set of Leq(30min) measurements between 07:00 and 19:00 hours on normal weekdays